wendyverdonk93/docs/content/payments/refunds-and-chargebacks/refunds/_index.md

 meta_title: "MultiSafepay account - Processing refunds - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: '.'
+url: "/payments/refunds"
+short_description: 'Process refunds in your MultiSafepay account, from your ready-made integration or through our API'
 aliases:
     - /faq/refunds
     - /faq/refunds/initiating-refunds/